 Dr. Barbara Patrick-Lashley

-Associate Superintendent - Rome City Schools
+Deputy Superintendent - Rome City Schools

 Dr. Barbara Patrick-Lashley is the new Assistant Superintendent of Teaching and Learning for Rome City Schools, Rome, Georgia.
 However, she began her tenure as a dedicated educator with Montgomery Public Schools and has 30+ years of productive experience in education, with a latter focus on leadership development.